Jeremy Harper (politician)

 Jeremy Harper is a Canadian politician, who was elected to the Yukon Legislative Assembly in the 2021 Yukon general election.
-He represents the electoral district of Mayo-Tatchun as a member of the Yukon Liberal Party.
+He represented the electoral district of Mayo-Tatchun as a member of the Yukon Liberal Party.

 A member of the Selkirk First Nation, he has served as a band councillor and recreation coordinator for the community and is a member of the Canadian Rangers.

+He was the only sitting Liberal MLA to seek re-election in the 2025 Yukon general election, losing to Cory Bellmore of the Yukon Party.